pbstark/Repro-s159-f19/syllabus18.md

 "climate change over the next 50y," for instance.
 How does that make sense?
     - List 5 potentially large sources of uncertainty that Urban did not consider or did not address adequately
     - On balance, do you think the 7.9% ((6.2%, 9.8%) figures are reliable?
 Useful?
 Interpretable?

+#### Assignment 4. **Due 10/7, 11:59pm:**

+**Cargo-Cult Statistics and "researcher degrees of freedom"**

+Read Gelman and Loken (2013) and Silberzahn et al. (2018).
++ How many of the co-authors in Silberzahn et al. are in Statistics departments?
++ The basic question the teams are supposed to answer is "are soccer referees are more likely to give red cards to dark-skin-toned players than to light-skin-toned players?"
+    - Explain in your own words what "more likely" means here.
+    - Is there anything random going on?
+If so, what?
+What makes it random?
+    - What would "equally likely" look like in the real world?
+    - Is the question about individual referees, or referees in general?
++ For teams 1--6 and 12 (seven teams) in Silberzahn et al., explain the following:
+    - Does the analysis implicitly or explicitly involve a model?
+If it does:
+        - Describe the model
+        - List and explain the assumptions of the model
+        - Assess the evidence that the model is a response schedule
+        - Describe any goodness-of-fit tests the team used to check the adequacy of the model
+        - Explain in words what "OR" means for each of the models.
+            + What is OR or what parameter does it estimate?
+            + Are the confidence intervals really confidence intervals?
+Why or why not?

 ## Collected Reading List: